SNIPER EXPERIENCE AND HISTORIC RIFLE DAYS

 Shoot the rifles used in combat in WW1 and WW2; test your skills with open sights; use a bayonet; learn about British military sniping techniques; compare our historic firearms with a 21st century sniper rifle…

-The Historic Rifle Day will be run by Andrew Venables, Lead Instructor and Owner at WMS Firearms Training, who will provide the practical rifle shooting instruction, and Mark Khan, a keen rifle shooter and military historian who will assist Andrew and talk you through the background, history and context of each historic rifle you shoot.
+The Historic Rifle Day will be run by Andrew Venables, Lead Instructor and Owner at WMS Firearms Training, or Chris Parkin, our Senior Instructor, who will provide the practical rifle shooting instruction, and Mark Khan, a keen rifle shooter and military historian who will assist Andrew and talk you through the background, history and context of each historic rifle you shoot.

 Mark joined the army in 1979 and served in the Royal Artillery in Germany and Northern Ireland.
 In 2006 he was part of the team that formed the UK’s biggest selling military history magazine, “Britain At War”.
 He has a specialist interest in the technical aspects of 20th/21st century warfare, focusing on weapons and ammunition, an area on which he has written widely.